Well-being contributing factors: In relation with basic emotions

-Most psychologists focus on a person's most basic emotions.
-There are thought to be between seven and fifteen basic emotions.
-The emotions can be combined in many ways to create more subtle variations of emotional experience.
-This suggests that any attempt to wholly eliminate negative emotions from our life would have the unintended consequence of losing the variety and subtlety of our most profound emotional experiences.
 Efforts to increase positive emotions will not automatically result in decreased negative emotions, nor will decreased negative emotions necessarily result in increased positive emotions.
 Russell and Feldman Barrett (1992) described emotional reactions as core affects, which are primitive emotional reactions that are consistently experienced but often not acknowledged; they blend pleasant and unpleasant as well as activated and deactivated dimensions that we carry with us at an almost unconscious level.

 While a 2012 study found that wellbeing was higher for people who experienced both positive and negative emotions, evidence suggests negative emotions can be damaging.
 In an article titled "The undoing effect of positive emotions", Barbara Fredrickson et al. hypothesized positive emotions undo the cardiovascular effects of negative emotions.
 When people experience stress, they show increased heart rate, higher blood sugar, immune suppression, and other adaptations optimized for immediate action.
 If unregulated, the prolonged physiological activation can lead to illness, coronary heart disease, and heightened mortality.
 Both lab and survey research substantiate that positive emotions help people under stress to return to a preferable, healthier physiological baseline.
 Other research shows that improved mood is one of the various benefits of physical exercise.